smplrspace/docs/docs/getting-started.md

 Learn more in the [embedding spaces guide](/guides/embedding#loading-smplrjs-umd-from-our-cdn).

-#### Use our NPM package
+#### Use our NPM package 🥇

+This is the **recommended way** to use Smplr.js as it provides a better DX with a fully-typed API and code editor auto-completion.
 Firstly install our loader package with your preferred package manager:

 ```sh
 npm install @smplrspace/smplr-loader